-We left Istanbul and headed for Canakale on the Asian side.
+We left Istanbul and headed for Canakkale on the Asian side:

 To get there we had to pass through Gelibolu aka Gallipoli.
 One of our lot seemed kind of put out we weren’t going to see the memorial.
 I admit it might have been nice, but it wasn’t in the tour.
 We had places to see!

-We took a ferry across the Dardenelles and drove on to Canakkale.
+We took a ferry across the Dardanelles and drove on to Canakkale.

 That’s where our hotel was, but we drove to Troy first.

 The ruins of Troy actually contain 9 separate settlements and it’s pretty incredible.
 They aren’t in good shape, but I was really impressed.
 I think a lot of people weren’t as impressed as me, but I think that had a lot to do with how confusing the ruins are – how messy they are, everything on top of everything else, and everything covered in dirt.

 The hotel was right in town.
 We tried to go to the bar that was on the top of the hotel, but fortunately it was closed.
 I say fortunately because it was lit completely red for Valentine’s Day.
 We got a sunset instead.